Google Product Listing Ads Optimization: The Definitive Guide (2023)

 It becomes even more important while we are talking about eCommerce sales.
 A better product image creates a better impression on the shoppers.
 Thus, it significantly boosts the overall sales volume!

-Besides that, Google also suggests the sellers upload better WooCommerce product feed.
+Besides that, Google also suggests that sellers upload better WooCommerce product feed.
 If you intend to upload products to Google Merchant Center, you must follow the required guidelines.

 Here’s the list of Google’s recommendations for product images –